vecchiotom/synn-loadscreen/README.md

 - Include the same license (GNU GPL 2.0) (See LICENSE)

 If you intend to distibute
-- State the creators name (i.e. Made by syntasu).
 - Have a reference back to this GitHub repository or FiveM topic.

 <hr>